websight-io/docs/docs/docs/developers/development/page-editor/extending-editor/index.md

   @Override
   public String getKey() {
-    return "websight.editor.spi.extension";
+    // Web Fragment key - different extension points use different keys.
+    // This key is used for Page editor extensions, so script file specified in getFragment
+    // method will be imported by Page editor and used as Page editor extensions. return "websight.editor.spi.extension";
   }

   @Override
   public String getFragment() {
-    return "/app/myapp/author/editor/extensions/ExampleExtension.js";
+    // JavaScript module to import.
+Must provide default export in format expected by the
+    // extension point related to the related Web Fragment key. return "/app/myapp/author/editor/extensions/ExampleExtension.js";
   }

   @Override
   public int getRanking() {
-    return 100;
+    // Web Fragments are imported in order according to the ranking value - lower first. return 100;
   }
 }